lubar/lubar.github.io/_posts/2015-11-11-location-location-location.md

 What about everyone else?

-Ever since [smartphones killed dedicated GPs hardware](http://www.wired.com/2012/06/gps-devices-are-dead/), there are few location-based products or services that users pay for directly.
+Ever since [smartphones killed dedicated GPS hardware](http://www.wired.com/2012/06/gps-devices-are-dead/), there are few location-based products or services that users pay for directly.
 GIS has been around since the sixties and today is a billion-dollar business.
 Intelligence agencies and government planners spend big bucks.
 Marketers and big data firms are starting to extract insights from location information.